Description

 OpenCVE Recommended Actions

-• Apply the vendor patch that marks shared skb fragments with SKBFL_SHARED_FRAG and forces copy‑on‑write before in‑place decryption; this is the recommended permanent fix.
+• Update the kernel to a version that includes the patch that marks shared skb fragments with SKBFL_SHARED_FRAG and forces a copy‑on‑write before decryption (patch series referenced in the advisory).

-• If an immediate kernel upgrade is not possible, block or restrict ESP‑in‑UDP traffic using firewall rules or iptables to prevent the vulnerable packet path from being invoked.
+• If an immediate kernel upgrade is not possible, block or filter ESP‑in‑UDP traffic at the network edge or using iptables/ebtables to prevent the vulnerable decryption path from being invoked.

 Tracking